 This is not meant to be a rollicking tale of Man vs Wild.
 On summer trips in Australia I have always kept a lookout for snakes sunning themselves on the tracks especially when walking alone.

-On an outing to the Bunya Mountains in South East Queensland with some natural history friends we checked out a bird’s nest close to Paradise car park.
+On a seemingly benign outing to the Bunya Mountains in South East Queensland with some natural history friends we checked out a bird’s nest close to Paradise Car Park.
 When the others drifted back to their cars to drive to the Westcott picnic area I decided to walk the three kilometres along the track, which is quite scenic.
 It sidles along the western cliff line, tracking in and out of patches of rainforest and open eucalypt forest.

 After about a kilometre the benched track leaves the rainforest and contours along a cliff line in open Eucalypt forest.
 Of course, sprawled across the track enjoying a patch of sunlight was a goodly sized and sleek Pseudonaja textilis, known to you and I as an Eastern Brown snake.
 Larger than I seen seen for a long time.
 Venomous, aggressive and dangerous.
 Capable of inflicting a fatal bite…if my memory served me correctly.

 On returning home I looked up snake bite statistics: